Offensive Security Certified Professional

-OffSec Certified Professional (OSCP) is an ethical hacking certification offered by Offensive Security (officially known as OffSec since March 2023) that teaches penetration testing methodologies and the use of the tools included with the Kali Linux distribution (successor of BackTrack).
+Offensive Security Certified Professional (OSCP, also known as OffSec Certified Professional) is an ethical hacking certification offered by Offensive Security (or OffSec) that teaches penetration testing methodologies and the use of the tools included with the Kali Linux distribution (successor of BackTrack).
 The OSCP is a hands-on penetration testing certification, requiring holders to successfully attack and penetrate various live machines in a safe lab environment.
 It is considered more technical than other ethical hacking certifications, and is one of the few certifications that requires evidence of practical penetration testing skills.

+OSCP+

+The Offensive Security Certified Professional Plus (OSCP+) is an extension of the OSCP certification introduced by Offensive Security on November 1, 2024.
+Unlike the lifetime OSCP certification, OSCP+ requires renewal every three years, reflecting industry demands for current cybersecurity expertise.

+Certification Requirements

+To maintain the OSCP+ designation, certificate holders must complete one of three continuing education paths within the three-year validity period: